soham901/CodeClause/README.md

 # CodeClause
-Projects of Python Intership at CodeClause.
+Projects of Python Internship at CodeClause.

 <br/>